-Design and Technology Education (not required for graduation) Design and Problem Solving Student recognizes and applies the design and problem solving process to real world situations.
-Technology and Machine Operation Student recognizes and utilizes technology to create models and finished products.
+Design and Technology Education (not required for graduation) Design and Problem Student recognizes and applies the design and problem solving process to real world situations.
+Technology and Machine Operation

 Technology and Society Student recognizes and applies the connections between technology and the society we live in.

-Yearly Introductory Offerings Yearly Advanced Options Intro to Metal Design and Fabrication (9-12) Advanced Metal Design and Fabrication (9-12) Intro to CAD Technologies (9-12) Advanced CAD Technologies (9-12) Intro to Wood Design and Fabrication (9-12) Advanced Wood Design and Fabrication (9-12) Intro to Architectural Engineering (9-12) Advanced Architectural Engineering (9-12) Alternating Year Offerings (2022-23) Alternating Year Offerings (2023-24) Art and Technology (9-12) Intro to Programming and Robotics (9-12)
+Yearly Introductory Offerings Yearly Advanced Options Intro to Metal Design and Fabrication (9-12) Advanced Metal Design and Fabrication (9-12) Intro to CAD Technologies (9-12) Advanced CAD Technologies (9-12) Intro to Wood Design and Fabrication (9-12) Advanced Wood Design and Fabrication (9-12) Art and Technology (9-12) Alternating Year Offerings (2023-24) Alternating Year Offerings (2024-25) Intro to Programming and Robotics (9-12) Intro to Architectural Engineering (9-12) Advanced Architectural Engineering (9-12)

-INTRO TO METAL DESIGN AND FABRICATION - 1209043
+INTRO TO METAL DESIGN AND FABRICATION- 1209043